Bookgardan: A Year's Sustenance for Writers

 WHO SHOULD APPLY

 Bookgardan is ideal for writers who are deeply committed to their own artistic development and to their long-form narrative book projects, whether literary fiction (novel, novella, or short stories), memoir, creative nonfiction topics, or hybrids of those forms, and think they would benefit from a seasoned professional’s perspective, ongoing guidance, and mentorship, and the support and creative energy of an engaged group of peers.
 Participating writers may be at any stage of their project’s development, from a crystallizing idea to a full draft that needs refinement, and possessed of humility and generosity of spirit, a willingness to risk, and tenacity.
 Enrollment in Bookgardan is by application -- not to be elitist or intimidating, but to make sure that your project is something Kate feels she could help you to advance and improve, and something that everyone in the cohort will feel elevated to be among (“a good fit,” in other words).
 Email Kate if you have any questions about whether Bookgardan is right for you and your book.

-To apply, please hit the "APPLY" button to fill out the application and get instructions on submitting a writing sample.
+To apply, please hit the "APPLY" button to fill out the application and get instructions on submitting a writing sample and returnable application fee.

 Optional pre-Bookgardan manuscript reading fee: $5/page